-51Incorporating some degree of preference heterogeneity is key in order to ensure that the estimates on the inertia terms are not positive due to misspecification (Heckman, 1981; Dubé, Hitsch and Rossi, 2010).

-allows me to better estimate the more important longer term aspect of inertia.52
+45Incorporating some degree of preference heterogeneity is crucial in order to ensure that the estimates on the inertia terms are not positive due to misspecification (Heckman, 1981; Dubé, Hitsch and Rossi, 2010).
+The experimental results point to the importance of the subjective usage of the applications, which this type of data collection allows me to directly include in the utility specification to capture this dimension of heterogeneity.